 While a desktop migration project is a good time to transform your end-user experience, time is now against you.
 Microsoft has revealed the pricing for extended Windows 7 patches.
 If you are a Pro customer, the price is pretty steep.
 If you an Enterprise customer it’s still nothing to scoff at.
 If you haven’t started your migration work yet, you may not be able to complete 100% of the work before Windows 7 End of Life in January 2020 but even getting to 80% will lower the cost to your organization significantly next year and in the future.

 Time and resources are always the biggest constraints.
 You obviously have limited time with the Windows 7 EoL just months away.
 If you do not have a large team to complete the project, you’ll also have limited resources meaning a full desktop transformation may not be possible at this time.
 Your minimal viable product may not feature transformative tech like a modern profile management solution, standardization on 64-bit across the entire company, significant security, modern application delivery, hardening, etc.

-There are still some quick wins and various things you can do as part of the migration to set yourself up for transformation down the road.
+There are still some quick wins and various steps in this Windows 10 migration checklist that will set yourself up for transformation down the road.